 The deer came out of nowhere and I slammed my brakes, narrowly missing.
 It leapt just past my hood at a hairpin angle and the massive buck changed its path to run out ahead of us in the road, where it disappeared.

 It physically disappeared.
-An entire 8-point buck vanished in the center of the road.
+An entire 8-point buck vanished in the road.

 I couldn’t shake the feeling that something wasn’t right.
-Something was very wrong, and driving again, I learned why very soon.
+Something was very wrong, and I learned why very soon.

 The deer reappeared at the side of the road next to another sign.
-I was sure it was that same deer but not the same sign.
-Frozen in the lights, its eyes stared back at us like two pools of light before it spooked and bounded into the trees.
+I was sure it was that same deer.
+Frozen in the lights, it revealed the prominence of its antlers.
+The eyes stared back at us like two pools of light before it spooked and bounded into the trees.

-The sign next to where it stood read “Welcome To Bradenville, population: 2127”
+The sign it stood next to read “Welcome To Bradenville, population: 2127”

 This was the east end of town.
-We drove west out of town and we were on the east side, reentering now.
+We’d been driving west out of town and we were now on the east side, reentering.
 Why?
+It didn’t make sense.
 I drove up a little ways and stopped just past the sign.
 The painting on the back of it was the same as the one we’d just passed but we never turned around.
 How was this possible?